HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/wcm_artifacts/managed_pages/advadmin_managedpages/wcm_mngpages_projectpsi.md

 If any project attributes are translated, such as the title or description, you can retrieve those attributes with the nlsget method.
 Specify the attribute with one of the following parameters:

--   Title: title or t
+-   title: title or t
 -   Description: description, descr, or d

 Syntax: